Traditional Mexican Drinks

 Xtabentún is a Yucatecan liquor made of rum, fermented honey and anise.
 Its name comes from the Mayan legend of two beautiful women: Xtabay, who had a good heart and Utz-Colel, who was cold and proud.
 When Xtabay passed away, her tomb was filled with aromatic flowers, which are the source of the honey that is fermented to make the liquor.
 Its name means “vine that grows on stone” or “morning glory” the xtabentun flower, comes from its seeds, which have a psychotropic effect that can cause euphoria and sleepiness.

-Tequila and Mezcal are often confused and it is true they both are created from the blue agave but that is where the similarities end.
+Tequila and Mezcal are the true drinks of Mexico but they are often confused and it is true they both are created from the blue agave but that is where the similarities end.
 Tequila is made from a single agave the “agave tequilana” or “blue agave” and it can only be produced in the state of Jalisco and in small sections of four other states.
 The Mexican government strictly regulates the making of tequilas, and four categories are recognized: white (silver/plata), joven abocado, which is silver with color and/or flavor added; reposado, aged from two months to one year, in wood tanks; and anejo, aged at least one year in sealed oak barrels.

 Mezcal traditionally has a very unique, smoky flavor that makes it fairly easy to distinguish from tequila.
 It also tends to taste sweeter, or richer, than tequila.
 You should never buy a bottle of the liquor if it contains a worm—those mezcals are for tourists and contain cheap alcohol.
 Mezcal, like its cousin tequila, is made from agave, which is actually part of the asparagales botanical order, making it a relative of the yucca plant and Joshua tree.
 While tequila can only be made in the Tequila region, mezcal is usually produced in Oaxaca (it can legally come from anywhere in Mexico) and can be made from many types of agave, some of which only grow wild.
 Historically, producers used whatever agave they found locally.